PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

 - `AddCloudFoundryActuators()` have optional parameter
 	- `basePath` to use in case if the app uses context routing
-- If you need to inject additionl `Health Contributor`, you can create your own implementation of `Steeltoe.Common.HealthChecks.IHealthContributor` and inject them as below.
+- If you need to inject additional `Health Contributor`, you can create your own implementation of `Steeltoe.Common.HealthChecks.IHealthContributor` and inject them as below.
 Lets assume that we have a custom health contributor called `MyCustomHealthContributor`.

 ```
     using PivotalServices.CloudFoundry.Replatform.Bootstrap.Base